carriemacfarlane/carriewritesdocs/docs/my-content.md

 # Work Samples

- My teaching and technology skills help me create easy-to-read instructional materials for a variety of audiences.
+ My teaching and technology skills help me write readable content for a variety of audiences.